thefilesareinthecomputer/job_skills/README.md

 ![CrewAI](https://img.shields.io/badge/CrewAI-Latest-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A sophisticated AI-powered platform for analyzing and researching in-demand skills for AI Engineers and Machine Learning Engineers.
-This project leverages advanced AI agents, real job posting data, and cutting-edge research tools to provide comprehensive insights into the current job market.
+An AI-powered platform for analyzing and researching in-demand skills for AI Engineers and Machine Learning Engineers.
+This project uses crewAI to orchestrate specialized AI agents, gathers skills data from real job posts, augments the skills data with perplexity search, generates a report that provides comprehensive insights into the current job market.

 ## 🚀 Features